A-M-O-S/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir is used to create a new directory mv is ude to move a file rm is used ot delete a file
+mkdir is used to create a new directory mv is ude to move a file rm is used ot delete a file rm -r is used to delete a dir